isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 * **isb-cgc:platform_reference**

- This dataset contains reference tables that have been compiled by the ISB-CGC team from publicly available sources.
-Please see each table for details about the source of the information contained in that table.
+ This dataset contains platform reference tables that have been compiled by the ISB-CGC team from publicly available sources.
+Specifically, these tables are used as additional documentation for results provided by instrumentation used in the TCGA project to collect data.

 * **isb-cgc:tcga_201510_alpha**